Contributing

 The tsconfig used when compiling TypeScript to C#.

-The tsconfig used during development containing the main sources and tests.
+The tsconfig used during development and testing containing the main sources and tests.

 The code style rules.